Antolin1/multilingual-ast-probe/README.md

                    --layer 5 --rank 128
 ```

-This command trains the 128 dimensional probe using the output embeddings of the 5th layer of CodeBERT using the Python dataset.
+This command trains a 128-dimensional probe over the output embeddings of the 5th layer of CodeBERT using the Python dataset.
 After running this command, the folder `runs/codebert_python_5_128` is created.